preston176/vue-roadmap-for-react-devs/README.md

 # 🧭 Vue.js Project-Based Learning Roadmap (For React Devs)

 Welcome!
 This is a carefully crafted roadmap to help React developers transition into the **Vue** ecosystem through **real, non-generic projects**.

- If you're a React developer and you're ready to become a 10x Vue developer, this roadmap is your new best friend 🚀
+If you're a React developer since 2023 and you're ready to become a 10x Vue developer, this roadmap is your new best friend 🚀

 ---

 ## 📌 Goals

 - Learn Vue 3 and Composition API deeply
-- Understand Vue Router, Pinia (Vuex alt), and ecosystem tools
+- Understand Vue Router, Pinia, and the Vue ecosystem
-- Master Single File Components (SFCs)
-- Build REAL apps, not another boring To-Do list
+- Build *real* projects (no boring To-Do clones)
-- Gain enough knowledge to contribute to Vue OSS or land a Vue role
+- Develop skills to contribute to Vue open-source or land a Vue-focused role

 ---